MorillonLab/Prostate-kmer-signatures/README.md

  3. **ROC-AUC_for_random_contigs.R**: This script does the same as ROC-AUC_for_contigs.R but each RNA contig is quantified in the Validation Set using a set of randomly sampled kmers.

- 4. **Jellyfish_counting_TCGA.pdf** : This file describes the tool and the asociated comand line used for the K-mer counting in TCGA-PRAD
+ 4. **Jellyfish_counting_TCGA.pdf** : This file describes the tool and the associated comand line used for the K-mer counting in TCGA-PRAD